-Social insurance: 20% of monthly declared covered earnings; 11% of the legal monthly minimum wage if they forego the right to the contributory pension.
+Social insurance: 20% of monthly declared covered earnings; 11% of the legal monthly minimum wage if they forego the right to the length of contribution pension.

 The minimum monthly earnings used to calculate contributions are the legal monthly minimum wage.